LafeLabs/crustweb/README.md

 - create desktop shortcuts to media and images folders in the htdocs folder
 - put sub-folders in the media folder for different kinds of media, put media you want to share in those folders
 - find your ip address and put it in the input for the local server link on the front page, to make the QR code point to the server.
- - point web 1.0 pages to your physical location and wifi logon instructions and a live hyperlink to the ip address of your server
+ - point [Web 1.0](https://github.com/LafeLabs/web) pages to your physical location and wifi logon instructions and a live hyperlink to the ip address of your server

 This is local media.
 We can install web servers on *everything*: mac and Windows laptops and desktops, Raspberry Pi, and Android and iOS Devices.
 Any device can be a server, and we drop files on it to share with others on the same wireless network.
 When every device is a server as well as a client, people who share wireless networks can media without the Cloud.